nparkanyi/gedit3-vim-mode/README.md

 * normal mode cursor navigation
 * repeating motions
 * 'J' and 'K' move up and down by 15 lines
+* Ctrl-C exits insert mode (copies selection in other modes)

 Todo
 ----